 The chapel is an excellent example of how churches were once constructed: a very simple design with a few small windows.
 The chapel is medieval in origin and has a Norman chancel arch.
 It was common for churches to start off like this little chapel, without a tower, no aisles, and on a small scale.
 Nearly all others have been enlarged and improved but Lyscombe has not.
 The next closest church is Cheselborne, two miles away, which is where the villagers most probably went for larger services and burials.
 The land once belonged to Milton Abbey and passed to Sir John Tregonwell in the 16th Century.
 Efforts were made to protect the chapel in the 1950’s, but the roof collapsed in the 1990s.
 In 2007 the chapel was completely restored with a new thatched roof and work was also carried out inside.
 The chapel has been simply repaired using the traditional trades with the support of a grant from DEFRA.
 The restoration received the RIBA Wessex & South West Town & Country Design Award 2006 and the Civic Trust Award 2007.
 Lyscombe is a real treasure as it is a rare survival of an isolated hamlet.

 Earthworks again begin to rise, much more than suggested on the OS map, but clear on Lidar.
 The Iron Age/Romano British farmstead of Hog hill covers this large area, and the views you had from the western side prove this.
-The settlement is a non-defensive farm or homestead but possibly quite late in the period as it uses rectangular shapes, superseding the older circular methods of settlement.
-It has never been excavated but will undoubtedly be hiding archaeological and environmental evidence relating to its development, social organisation, agricultural practices, domestic arrangements and overall landscape context.
-So much to discover and learn!
+The settlement is an Iron Age non-defensive farm or homestead but possibly quite late in the period as it uses rectangular shapes, superseding the older circular methods of settlement.
+It has never been excavated but will undoubtedly be hiding archaeological and environmental evidence relating to its development, agricultural practices, domestic arrangements and overall landscape context, especially with the neighbouring links to the ancient route through the Dorsetshire Gap and numerous hill forts.
 Fragments of Romano British storage jars, tiles, a piece of tegula and large flints have been discovered already, but as chance finds, so double check those mole hills!

-Once you have clambered though the lumps and bumps of the settlement you reach the top of the eastern spur of Lyscombe Bottom.
-Ahead, in the next valley, is Melcombe Horsey, another area rich with earthworks, also visible from where you stand.
-Further in the distance, but rising high is Bulbarrow Hill, clearly marked with the communication masts.
-Rawlsbury Camp, another Iron Age hillfort, sits on the left hand spur of Bulbarrow, nice and handy to send smoke signals, or any other methods of communication, to their neighbours at Nettlecombe!
+Once you have clambered over the lumps and bumps of the settlement you reach the top of the eastern spur of Lyscombe Bottom.
+Ahead, in the next valley, is Melcombe Horsey, another area rich with earthworks, this time marking a deserted village.
+Further in the distance, but rising high is Bulbarrow Hill, marked with the communication masts.
+Rawlsbury Camp, sits on the left hand spur of Bulbarrow, nice and handy to send smoke signals, or any other methods of communication, to their neighbours at Nettlecombe!
 Turn left, keeping the trees on your right.
 Continue straight ahead, following the ridge, crossing over two more of the dikes, both ditches and banks unmissable.

 Walk straight on in the next field to be greeted by a small brick structure.
 Here, turn 90 degrees to your left and head to the next boundary.
 On your right is Nettlecombe Tout, its visibility depending on season.
 However, the bank, once again, is undeniable and surprisingly large.
-It can be assumed that the other side of the earthwork would have been the main concentration of settlement and, where we are now, incorporating the dikes, would have been the farmland.
-The hillfort has never been excavated, so who knows what secrets it is hiding?
+It can be assumed that the other side of the earthwork would have been the main concentration of settlement and, where we are now, incorporating the dikes, would have been the newly formed and well controlled farmland.
+The hillfort has never been excavated, so who knows what secrets it is hiding!